james-a-johnson-zz/GoatOS/README.md

 # GoatOS
-This is an operating system for goats.
+GoatOS -- an operating system made for goats.

-It can also be used by humans though.
+This project is currently not made to be actually used but just for me to experiment and attempt to create an operating system.

+If you do decide to use this operating system I cannot and will not guarantee anything.
+Use it at your own risk.
+See the license for any details on how this operating system can be used, distributed, etc.